NCS Parent Handbook View/download the pdf

 All admission forms and annual paperwork are submitted to the school online using SchoolMint (https://novatocharterschool.schoolmint.net/).
 If you have any questions regarding any of the forms, contact our Office Manager.
 If you have questions regarding your SchoolMint login, contact our Operations Manager.
 The office phone number is (415) 883-4254.

-We contract with a private licensed childcare provider, Nettie’s School Age Childcare, who offers these services to our community.
-Information and registration packets are available in the office or you can contact Nettie directly at (415)328-4576.
-DO NOT call the office with aftercare inquiries.
+We contract with a private licensed child care provider, Nettie’s School Age Childcare, which offers these services to our community.
+Information and registration packets are available in the Office or you can contact Nettie directly at (415)328-4576.
+Please DO NOT call the Office with childcare inquiries.

 Novato Charter School receives state funding based on our Average Daily Attendance (ADA).
 We also rely on parent fundraising to close the gap between state funding and the cost of our program.

 The Novato Charter School Foundation is a 501(c)(3) public benefit, nonprofit organization operated exclusively for the benefit of Novato Charter School.
 The Foundation supports all of our fundraising efforts, including the annual parent pledge campaign, the Enchanted Garden auction, Grandparents Day, corporate solicitations, grants, and facility pledge campaigns.
 All Foundation pledges and donations are tax-deductible to the extent allowed by law.
 Tax ID #68-0470644.

 The Foundation requests parents make a voluntary annual contribution to both the Class Fund and the Annual Fund and to participate in the annual school auction party, the Enchanted Garden.
 Class Funds are used to purchase classroom supplies unique to our program, to cover the cost of overnight field trips, and to purchase and maintain musical instruments for the school.
 Contributions to the Annual Fund are used to close the gap between State funding and the cost of our unique program.